coronawhatnow/coronawhatnow.com/usa/newyork/newyork/newyork.md

 - Per the Department of Labor&#39;s [website](https://www.labor.ny.gov/home/): Unemployment Insurance benefits will NOT be impacted and customers should continue to file for weekly benefits as normal.
 - Please visit their [How to file a claim for unemployment insurance benefit website](https://applications.labor.ny.gov/IndividualReg/) to learn more about how to submit an application or call 1-888-209-8124 (Monday to Friday 8:00am-5:00pm.
 - [**One Fair Wage**](https://ofwemergencyfund.org/about)
-- Per their [website](https://ofwemergencyfund.org/help): ** &quot;** We are providing free, cash assistance to restaurant workers, delivery drivers and other tipped workers and service workers—who are seeing their income decline during this disaster, or aren&#39;t able to work because of quarantines or other health concerns.&quot; To learn more, please submit [their online form](https://ofwemergencyfund.org/help).
+- Per their [website](https://ofwemergencyfund.org/help): We are providing free, cash assistance to restaurant workers, delivery drivers and other tipped workers and service workers—who are seeing their income decline during this disaster, or aren&#39;t able to work because of quarantines or other health concerns.&quot; To learn more, please submit [their online form](https://ofwemergencyfund.org/help).
 - Financial planning non-profit offering free / discounted services to NYers: [https://mytrustplus.org/statement-from-justine-zinkin-on-neighborhood-trusts-covid-19-response/](https://mytrustplus.org/statement-from-justine-zinkin-on-neighborhood-trusts-covid-19-response/)
 - Healthcare funds for visual and media artists and choreographers: [https://www.nyfa.org/Content/Show/Rauschenberg-Emergency-Grants](https://www.nyfa.org/Content/Show/Rauschenberg-Emergency-Grants)
 - Cinema Worker Solidarity Fund - Hourly workers at cinemas in New York City who are experiencing wage disruption because of COVID-19 closures: [https://www.gofundme.com/f/cinema-worker-solidarity-fund](https://www.gofundme.com/f/cinema-worker-solidarity-fund)